carbonblack/cbapi-python/docs/response-examples.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the query above, there is an extra ``.group_by()`` method.
 This method is new in cbapi 1.1.0 and is part of five
-new query filters available when communicating with a CB Response 6.1 server.
+new query filters available when communicating with an EDR 6.1 server.
 These filters are accessible via methods
 on the ``Process`` Query object.
 These new methods are:

 * ``.group_by()`` - Group the result set by a field in the response.
 Typically you will want to group by ``id``, which
   will ensure that the result set only has one result per *process* rather than one result per *event segment*.
 For
-  more information on processes, process segments, and how segments are stored in CB Response 6.0, see the
+  more information on processes, process segments, and how segments are stored in EDR 6.0, see the
-  `Process API Changes for CB Response 6.0 <https://developer.carbonblack.com/reference/enterprise-response/6.1/process-api-changes/>`_
+  `Process API Changes for EDR 6.0 <https://developer.carbonblack.com/reference/enterprise-response/6.1/process-api-changes/>`_
   page on the Developer Network website.
 * ``.min_last_update()`` - Only return processes that have events after a given date/time stamp (relative to the
   individual sensor's clock)
 * ``.max_last_update()`` - Only return processes that have events before a given date/time stamp (relative to the
   individual sensor's clock)
 * ``.min_last_server_update()`` - Only return processes that have events after a given date/time stamp (relative to the
-  CB Response server's clock)
+  EDR server's clock)
 * ``.max_last_server_update()`` - Only return processes that have events before a given date/time stamp (relative to the
-  CB Response server's clock)
+  EDR server's clock)

-CB Response 6.1 uses a new way of recording process events that greatly increases the speed and scale of collection,
+EDR 6.1 uses a new way of recording process events that greatly increases the speed and scale of collection,
 allowing you to store and search data for more endpoints on the same hardware.
 Details on the new database format
-can be found on the Developer Network website at the `Process API Changes for CB Response 6.0
+can be found on the Developer Network website at the `Process API Changes for EDR 6.0
 <https://developer.carbonblack.com/reference/enterprise-response/6.1/process-api-changes/>`_ page.

-The ``Process`` Model Object traditionally referred to a single "segment" of events in the CB Response database.
+The ``Process`` Model Object traditionally referred to a single "segment" of events in the EDR database.
 In
-CB Response versions prior to 6.0, a single segment will include up to 10,000 individual endpoint events, enough to
+EDR versions prior to 6.0, a single segment will include up to 10,000 individual endpoint events, enough to
 handle over 95% of the typical event activity for a given process.
 Therefore, even though a ``Process`` Model Object
 technically refers to a single *segment* in a process, since most processes had less than 10,000 events and therefore
 were only comprised of a single segment, this distinction wasn't necessary.

 However, now that processes are split across many segments, a better way of handling this is necessary.
 Therefore,
-CB Response 6.0 introduces the new ``.group_by()`` method.
+EDR 6.0 introduces the new ``.group_by()`` method.

 More on Filters
 ~~~~~~~~~~~~~~~

 Querying for a process will return *all* segments that match.
 For example, if you search for ``process_name:cmd.exe``, the result set will include *all* segments of *all* ``cmd.exe`` processes.
-Therefore, CB Response 6.1 introduced the ability to "group" result sets by a field in the result.
+Therefore, EDR 6.1 introduced the ability to "group" result sets by a field in the result.
 Typically you will want to group by the internal process id (the ``id`` field), and this is what we did in the query above.
 Grouping by the ``id`` field will ensure that only one result is returned per *process* rather than per *segment*.